waynebhayes/CellUniverse/README.md

 Frames
 ------

 Images must all be placed in a directory.
-The default is `./frames/` directory,but you can change the name as long as you input the directory in the command line.
+The default is `./frames/` directory, but you can change the name as long as you input the directory in the command line.
 The names of the images must match `0.png`, `1.png`, `2.png`, and so on.

 Usage
 -----